ATOIsus/IELTS/Speaking Prompt.md

     > Part 1:
     - The exam candidate needs to answer in 3 - 4 sentences.
     - Questions from 2 or 3 topics are asked by the examiner.
-    - Note: ask random number of questions but mimium of 3 questions.
+    - Note: ask random number of questions but minimum of 3 questions.

     > Part 2:
     - The exam candidate needs to speak about a topic for 2 minutes.